Halloween is a great opportunity to foster employee engagement and workplace camaraderie — are you taking advantage of it?

 8. Bob for Apples (and Other Team-Building Games)

 Go for traditional kids’ party games, or if bobbing for apples is too messy, try out some team-building games from this list of Halloween activities for adults.
 Try a fun break of scary movie charades!
+Or have employees share photos from themselves as kids wearing their favorite costume and have a contest guessing who’s who.

 If you’ve been planning your Halloween workplace celebration for weeks, great.
 But if you’re celebrating on the fly, don’t worry.
 If you’re fostering employee engagement and having fun with your coworkers, you’re doing it right!